When Sacred Trust is Broken

 During a girl's getaway, I mistakenly equated longevity with intimacy with someone I'd known for decades, assuming our long history meant she could handle one of my most profound truths.
 When she immediately shifted topics after I'd shared something sacred, I felt exposed and abandoned—like I'd been pushed off a cliff without a safety net.

-Brené Brown calls this the "vulnerability hangover"—that nauseating feeling after you've shared something sacred only to realize you've entrusted it to someone who neither can hold it nor wants to.
+Brené Brown calls this the vulnerability hangover ¹ (Brown, 2012)—that nauseating feeling after you've shared something sacred only to realize you've entrusted it to someone who neither can hold it nor wants to.
 You've made the mistake of offering your tender truth to hands that weren't meant to receive it.

 The vulnerability hangover isn't just about regretting what you shared—it's about the painful realization that you misjudged someone's capacity to receive it.
-That painful moment taught me something crucial: not everyone can hold our deepest truths, no matter how much we care about them or how long we've known them.
+That moment with my longtime friend taught me something crucial: not everyone can hold our deepest truths, no matter how much we care about them, how much they care about us, or how long we've known them.
+And that's not a character flaw—in them or in us.

 The Vulnerability Spectrum